longhorn/longhorn/README.md

 But some vendors may choose to change the directory due to various reasons.
 For example, GKE uses `/home/kubernetes/flexvolume` instead.

-User can find the correct directory by running `ps aux|grep kubelet` on the host and check the `--flex-volume-plugin-dir` parameter.
+User can find the correct directory by running `ps aux|grep kubelet` on the host and check the `--volume-plugin-dir` parameter.
 If there is none, the default `/usr/libexec/kubernetes/kubelet-plugins/volume/exec/` will be used.

 ## License
 Copyright (c) 2014-2018 [Rancher Labs, Inc.](http://rancher.com)